Antimony51122/Elingling_On_Time/Documentation/source/arch/config_data.rst

     public float MinSpawnIntervalSoldier  => _values[ConfigDataValueName.MinSpawnIntervalSoldier];
     public float MaxSpawnIntervalSoldier  => _values[ConfigDataValueName.MaxSpawnIntervalSoldier];

 After that, we define the main functionality of stream reading.
 The function should read configuration data from a file.
 If the file read fails, the object should contain default values for the configuration data.
-After reading the data, always remember to close the input file and check if input is ``null``.
+After reading the data, always remember to close the input file and check if the input is ``null``.
 If we close a file that has never been opened, we will get a ``NullReferenceException``.

 .. code-block:: C#